-- Library employees wishing to make photocopies and scans for personal use will be charged the same as the public. - Organizations wishing to produce photocopies/scans, which will benefit the library, may do so at no charge.
-Appropriateness of subject matter to be copied or scanned will be left to the discretion of the librarian or librarian's designee. - Municipal organizations requiring photocopier/scanner use in emergency situations may use the library copier at no charge.
-Other nonprofit groups may be granted the same privilege at the discretion of the Director.
-Copy paper will be supplied by the user. - Fax transaction fees: \$2.00 for first page and \$1.00 for each additional page including cover sheet.
+- The per copy charge for public use of the photocopier and scanner is \$.25 or .50 for color. - The per-copy charge to library employees wishing to make photocopies and scans for personal use will be \$.25 or \$.50 for color copies. - Organizations wishing to produce photocopies/scans, which will benefit the library, may do so at no charge.
+Appropriateness of subject matter to be copied or scanned will be left to the discretion of the librarian or librarian's designee. - Municipal organizations and local churches requiring photocopier/scanner use in emergency situations may use the library copier at no charge.
+Copy paper will be supplied by user. - Fax transaction fees: \$2.00 for first page and \$1.00 for each additional page including cover sheet.
 Fees apply to send or receive.